UndefeatedSunny/VLSI-Interview-Questions/Github Campus Experts Questions.md

 - What are the problems that is or will bring your community members together?
 They can be anything, but are commonly focussed around working towards better skills, grades or jobs.

 - INTERNSHIP is the major issue that makes students to work on open source and make it capable to achieve that goal.
-- CODING EXPERIENCE levels maximization or improvement.
+- Effecting Group events makes CODING EXPERIENCE levels maximization or improvement.
-- SKILLS improved like Soft Skills and communication.
+- SKILLS improved like Soft Skills and communication , as it is also the major part of any community.
 ## THIS MAKES COMMUNITY MEMBERS TOGETHER.

 ## What is the mission of your community?